tbusser/advent-of-code/2024/23/README.md

 td: 1
 ```

-The computer you started with will have the highest code, the other computers which are all interconnected will have a count of 1 less.
+The computer you started with will have the highest count, the other computers which are all interconnected will have a count of 1 less.
 So the largest network of interconnected computers which contains `co` is `co,de,ka,ta`.

 When I applied this logic on the actual input it gave the correct result in one go.